 I like these organic cotton thermal blankets for the colder months.
 They are super stretchy, cozy, and still very light.

 These organic cotton muslin blankets are perfect for the summertime.
 They are big, super soft, and light enough for your baby to stay cool.

 I prefer to use a blanket instead of a nursing cover for two reasons.
 One, less to carry.
 Two, I feel more discreet.
 This nursing blanket strap helps keep the blanket on without taking up much space in the diaper bag.

 If you would rather have an actual nursing cover, I have had mama friends recommend one like this.
 You can peek at your baby as they are nursing because of the plastic semi-ring at the top.
 This definitely makes latching your baby easier, especially with a newborn!

-You don’t often think of sunscreen being one of the things to pack in a diaper bag, but it’s so easy to forget that I just like to keep a little tube in there at all times.
+You don’t often think of sunscreen as one of the must have diaper bag items, but it’s so easy to forget that I just like to keep a little tube in there at all times.

 You might have noticed my love for natural products, and this is another great choice if you are looking to stay away from harsh chemicals.
 This sunscreen contains no biologically harmful chemicals.
 It covers UVA and UVB rays and has the highest level of water resistance according to the FDA.

 We love this sunscreen so much that my hubby and I use it too!

 Just keep in mind that you shouldn’t really use sunscreen on babies until they are six months old.
 So, before that, use blankets and hats to protect them from the harsh sun rays.